kawiraaa/tb-analysis/README.md

     ELSE NULL
 END;
 ```

-### Why?
-This ensures date consistency and enables time-based analysis.

-> The same date cleaning process was applied to other date columns where needed.

 ---

-## 3. Standardizing Text Values
+### 3. Standardizing Text Values

-Categorical variables had inconsistent spelling, abbreviations, and capitalization.
+Categorical variables had inconsistent spelling, abbreviations, and capitalization.### Why?
+This ensured values like ' COMPLETE`, `Complete`,` completed.`are treated as one category.

 Example: